CMPSC-310-AI-Spring2023/challenge07-paisley-productions/outline.md

 Pallas (Inteviewer) : What are your feelings about AI in education?

 Student 2 : AI is so scary and confusing and I hate how they are trying to steal all our information to train them goofy things.
-And I don't even know how they could be impacting the environment but I'm sure it ain'g good.
-It's scary to think that big AI coorporations have so much data and power over us.
+It has to steal it's answers from somewhere.
+And it's scary to think that big AI coorporations have so much data and power over us.

-Pallas (Inteviewer) :
+Pallas (Inteviewer) : So privacy and data farming is the biggest issues for you, would you say.

+Student 2 : Absolutely, yes.

+Pallas (Host) : Ok, so is privacy a legitmate concern when it comes to using AI in education?
+And they do bring up a good point about how are these platforms getting their answers?

+Haylee (CS Student Guest) : Actually privacy is a real and legitmate concern for users of all types of AI, not just ones in education.
+People have the right to privacy in all aspects of their time online.
+That being said people do still have to be careful what information they do and don't give out online.
+It is super important for the computer scienctists writing the AI to prioritze user privacy and transparency in their policies.
+AI is often trained off of user input in addition to the initial training set so it is important that we support government policies that enforce transparency between the users and the creators.
+(Source: https://www.thedigitalspeaker.com/privacy-age-ai-risks-challenges-solutions/#:~:text=The%20Issue%20of%20Violation%20of%20Privacy&text=One%20of%20the%20primary%20challenges,as%20identity%20theft%20or%20cyberbullying.)

+Pallas (Host) : That's fair and we should also keep in mind that an ethical programmer makes sure the data they are training off of has the consent of the intitial creator to use.

 #### Final Questions from Host